XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 	} while([condition])
 ```

-The for loop will execute the initalization statement once, repeats the cycle of testing the condition to see if its true, if true execute the statements, then execute the increment/decrement statement.
+The for loop will execute the initialization statement once, repeats the cycle of testing the condition to see if it is true, if true execute the statements, then execute the increment/decrement statement.
 The cycle will repeat until the condition become false.
-I marked the [increment/decrement] statement that way because usually an incremental/decremental statement is placed there.
-Otherwise any Java legal statement can be put there.
+I marked the increment/decrement statement that way because usually an incremental/decremental statement is placed there.
+Otherwise, any Java legal statement can be put there.
 ```

 	for ([initialization]; [condition]; [increment/decrement]) {